YannCebron/m68kplugin/docs/features/inspections.md

 ```

 To insert these for given highlighting, use <kbd>Alt+Enter</kbd> quick fix menu:
-- _Suppress for element_ adds suppression comment in preceding line
+- _Suppress for element_ adds suppression comment in the preceding line
-- _Suppress for file_ adds suppression comment to begin of the file (must occur before first instruction/directive)
+- _Suppress for file_ adds suppression comment to the beginning of the file (must occur before first instruction/directive)

 ## Inspections